 A: When the season of blueberries is near, i.e., from June to August, you can purchase more than needed to freeze-store for the coming winter.
 If you add a little vitamin C powder to them, they will stay fresh longer.
 Store fresh fruit in the driest part of the refrigerator and don’t rinse it until ready for meal preparation.

 A: Blueberries are slightly acidic.
 They are located at the lower end of the pH scale, making them a choice that shouldn’t be consumed on a regular tight schedule.
 However, blueberries are healthy and safe for consumption, but moderately.

 Q: How much sugar in blueberries?

-A: Raw blueberries contain 84 calories per serving of 148 g.
+A: According to study, raw blueberries contain 84 calories per serving of 148 g.
 One meal contains 21 g of carbohydrates, 0.5 g of fat, and 1.1 g of protein.
 The latter is 15 g of sugar and 3.6 g of fiber; the rest are complex carbohydrates.
 Raw blueberries contain zero saturated fat and zero cholesterol per meal.
 148 g of raw blueberries contain IU of vitamin A, 14.4 mg of vitamin C,0.00 mcg of vitamin D, 0.41 mg of iron, 8.88 mg of calcium, and 114 mg of potassium.